Teach Earth: Teachers Take to the Woods!

-05.10.2012: Earthwatch was delighted to offer fully funded places on our climate change research project in Oxfordshire’s Wytham Woods, combining ‘hands-on’ scientific research and innovative tailored learning sessions for teachers.
+Earthwatch was delighted to offer fully funded places on our climate change project in Oxfordshire’s Wytham Woods, combining hands-on research and innovative, tailored learning sessions for teachers.

-The Teach Earth team with Nigel Winser (centre) – Earthwatch executive vice president
+The Teach Earth team with Earthwatch executive vice president Nigel Winser (center).

 Teach Earth operates on the principle that truly embedded learning comes from direct personal experience.
-The programme engages teacher’s hearts, hands and minds by connecting them personally to science and nature.
+The program engages teachers’ hearts, hands, and minds by connecting them personally to science and nature.

 The scientific focus of Teach Earth is forests, and specifically the impact of climate change on forest habitats.
-Billions of people around the world rely on trees and forests for food, shelter, fuel, medicines, clean air and fresh water.
-Forests cover about a third of the surface of the Earth and harbour more species than any other terrestrial habitat.
-But all this is under threat from deforestation, degradation and climate change.
+Billions of people around the world rely on trees and forests for food, shelter, fuel, medicines, clean air, and freshwater.
+Forests cover about a third of the land surface of the Earth and harbor more species than any other terrestrial habitat.
+But all this is under threat from deforestation, degradation, and climate change.

 Surprisingly little is known about how forests are affected by changing temperatures and rising levels of carbon in the atmosphere, and about how changes to their management could play an important role in helping to reduce the impact of climate change.
 This is where the teachers come in.
 Their work in Wytham Woods with Earthwatch in partnership with Oxford University is contributing to a long-term research study looking at the impact of climate change on forest ecosystems and biodiversity, and their role in the global carbon cycle.

-Environmental education research shows that if you connect a child to nature and they have a positive experience of the outdoors, they are more likely to become environmental leaders in the future.
+Environmental education research shows that if you connect children to nature and they have a positive experience of the outdoors, they are more likely to become environmental leaders in the future.
 “That stood out for me,” Colette said.
-“It is positive reason for taking kids out into the natural world – to help them become more aware of their environment.”
+“It is a positive reason for taking kids out into the natural world - to help them become more aware of their environment.”

-Teach Earth was a pilot programme in 2012 and will be repeated in 2013.
-Should you like more information, or wish to join a future Teach Earth team, please email us at email@example.com.
+Teach Earth was a pilot program in 2012 and will be repeated in 2013.